Ernst-Abbe-Hochschule Jena

 University of Applied Sciences Jena (German: Ernst-Abbe-Hochschule Jena (short version: EAH Jena)) was founded on 1 October 1991 as one of the first institutions of higher education of its kind in the newly founded federal states of Germany.
-Since the start of the summer semester in 2012, it has borne the name of the entrepreneur Ernst Abbe.
 Their slogan is: ENABLING, MOVING, CREATING – TOGETHER.

-History
+History and naming

-During the trial operation in the winter semester 1991, 272 students joined, and nowadays about 4,300 students are enrolled at the University of Applied Sciences Jena.
+During the trial operation in the winter semester 1991/1992, 272 students joined, and nowadays about 4,200 students are enrolled at the University of Applied Sciences Jena.
 After extensive renovation and redesign, at the end of 2001, all departments, the university administration as well as the central library with the patent and research site moved to the campus in the Carl-Zeiss-Promenade in Jena.

 In the summer semester 2012, the Fachhochschule Jena was renamed to Ernst-Abbe-Fachhochschule Jena.
 Due to changes in the Higher Education Act in October 2014, an additional change of name followed.
 The new name Ernst-Abbe-Hochschule Jena intended to clarify the competences of the university in the areas of teaching and research.

 The use of the name Ernst Abbe, a researcher, entrepreneur and social reformer, represents the University of Applied Sciences Jena fields of specialisation.